 Competitive intelligence activities can be divided into two main types:

-- tactical (it’s a short-term process that strives to contribute to the solution of such issues as capturing market share or increasing profits);
+- tactical (a short-term process that strives to contribute to the solution of such issues as capturing market share or increasing profits);

-- strategic (it helps with long-term issues such as key risks and opportunities a company can face).
+- strategic (helps with long-term issues, including key risks and opportunities a company can face).

 Now when you know the main types, it’s time to move forward and explore the sources of CI.

 - Marketing tests